wmayner/marbl/README.md

    so the former is the normal form of `n`'s TPM.

-2. Then we normalize the TPMs of the children, keeping track of which column corresponds to the covered node.
-Swapping the labeling of `c_0`'s parents yields the lexicographically least array:
+2. Then we normalize the TPMs of the children, keeping track of which dimension corresponds to the covered node.
+Swapping the labeling of `c_0`'s parents yields the lexicographically-least array:

         [[0.0, 0.1],
          [0.9, 0.0]]

-    In this new column permutation, `n` corresponds to the second column.
-With zero-based indexing, that gives us:
+    With this new dimension permutation, `n` corresponds to the second dimension (in this small example, there can only be one permutation of the dimensions that yields the normalized TPM, so we don't need to worry about finding the right new dimension index).
+With zero-based indexing, that gives us a new covered-node dimension index of `1`:

         [ 1, [[0.0, 0.1],
               [0.9, 0.0]] ]